Drive-In Theater History

 That about wraps up the history of the drive-in so far, hopefully there will be much more to tell in the future.
 As for our hero Richard Hollingshead Jr. he eventually returned to his father's company, which by the 1940's was doing very well.
 He became chairman of the board by 1950.
 The company was eventually absorbed by Litton industries and Richard retired in 1964.
 He died from cancer at the age of 75 on May 13, 1975 in his home in Villanova PA.
 Although his family petitioned the Academy of Motion Picture Arts and Sciences numerous times to recognize Richard's efforts, his achievements were never formally acknowledged by the motion picture industry.
 We drive-in lovers will always remember him for what he gave to us, the magical experience of watching a movie under the stars.
 A uniquely American pastime that we should all relish and be proud of.

 UPDATE (Spring 2012): The next challenge for drive-in theaters has arrived.
 As of 2013, the motion picture industry has decided to eliminate the distribution of 35MM prints in lieu of digital content.
 The cost to upgrade a single screen to digital projection is at least 60-80 thousands dollars.
 This may prove to be more of a hardship than many small operators can bear.
 Most of them are running on tight margins as it is.
 Most drive-ins are owned free and clear which keeps monthly payments down.
 However, if an owner needs to invest another 150 thousand plus just to keep doing what they are doing now, it might cause many of them to close instead of upgrade.
-On the upside the luminance provided by digital projection should provide for a brighter, clearer picture.
+On the upside the luminance provided by digital projection will produce a brighter, clearer picture.
 This has been the case with the few drive-ins who have already upgraded.
 The reason for this is that with a film projector the wattage of the bulb being used is limited because of the heat it emits.
 If the bulb is too bright, it burns the film.
 Digital projectors don't have this problem.
 The bottom line is we will probably have less drive-ins by 2014 and beyond but the ones remaining will provide a better experience than ever before.

 Drive-In Theatres, A History from Their Inception in 1933 by Kerry Segrave